sophalITC/Programming-for-Data-Science/README.md

 - **Introduction to Data Science**
   - Overview of data science and its impact on modern industry and research.
   - Ethical considerations in data science.
+  -
+- **Python for data Science**
+  - Python Basic Overview
+  - NumPy and and Pandas for data preparation
+  - Missing value treatment
+  - Outlier detection and dealing
+  - Streamlit for Data Visualization

 - **Data Manipulation and Analysis**
   - Data cleaning, preparation, and manipulation using tools like Pandas.
   - Exploratory data analysis and visualization techniques.